Varsilias/chatapp/README.md

 ## Usage
-#### If you find this repo useful, here are few things you need to do
+###S If you find this repo useful, here are few things you need to do

 1. Clone this repository
 2. `composer install`